upenn/gradescope-canvas-crawler/README.md

 We pull from both the Gradescope and Canvas APIs.

+**To-Dos**:
+* Add assignment Download CSV: `gradescope.com/courses/{number}/gradebook.csv`?
+* Add download from Review Similarity for each assignment?
+* Download Extensions?
+* Generate ics for all items this semester?

 ## Gradescope APIs

 We leverage and adapt the `pyscope` API, which we have updated to 2023 Gradescope with extensions.
 Gradescope does not really have an external API, but through some clever work by prior authors, HTML crawling is used to pull the important data and wrap it in objects.